Why Travellers Kiss Better

 But when eventually settling down for someone, only a traveller will do.

 Would you like to hang out with someone who has the right handbag, shoes or pair of jeans?
 Or rather with someone who can share memories of something amazing, that money cannot buy.
 That sudden wedding invitation on two hours notice in Afghanistan, the bow and arrow competition in Bhutan or the boat ride down the river in the sunset on the Congo.

-And let's speak about that long needed holiday.
-Would you like to travel with slaves of guidebooks or of tour guides with little red flags held high?
-The same beach, the same hotel and the same pizzeria aren't all that fun the umptheenth time.
+And let’s speak about that long needed holiday.
+Would you like to travel with slaves of guidebooks that take you through a worn out tourist path through all the “must see” sights in town, follow tour guides with little red flags held high or keep visiting the same beach, the same hotel and the same pizzeria for the umptheenth time?
 Or would you rather like some stimulation, some excitement, some adventure?
 Travel guides promise to deliver it to you, but do rather the contrary.
 The travel guide writer passed through a town or an area in a few days or maybe a week.
 In 2010.
 To do what?
 To explore for you.
 To ruin the pleasure of exploring, to stop you from enjoying the satisfaction of discovering for yourself.
-Like you did when you were a kid, when you couldn't even read but had to let curiosity help you find out the hard way.
+Like you did when you were a kid, when you couldn’t even read but had to let curiosity help you find out the hard way.
 Will you really allow them to do so?
 Has curiosity left the building?
 Towns change, people change, cultures change, you change.
 Dare explore.
 How else will you find the hidden gems, the small secluded restaurants and the new bar in town?

 Travellers have learned that arrogance is their worst enemy and that being humble goes a long way.
 Only by acknowledging that people you meet are your equals can you understand and appreciate the world genuinely and truthfully.